dscho/pagefind-xkcd-demo/content/comics/2020-6-3-eventual-consistency.md

 Cueball: Maximum entropy.

 [Back to Cueball and desk.
 Cueball is leaning back in his chair.]

 Laptop: Maximum entropy means no useful work can be done!

-Cueball: I'm getting a head start by doing no useful work now.
+Cueball: I'm getting a head start by doing no useful work *now*.